Ayan Kumar Bhunia

 from

 last cell state of LSTM.
-We employ a fusion technique which dynamically weights the local and
+We employ a fusion technique which dynamically weights the local

 global features for an individual patch.
 Experiments have been done in four public script

 identification datasets: SIW-13, CVSI2015, ICDAR-17 and MLe2e.
-The proposed framework achieves
+The proposed framework

 superior results in comparison to conventional methods.